-Gale, a Jackson, was the representative for Maryland's 6th congressional district from 1827 to 1829.
+Gale was the representative for Maryland’s 6th congressional district and was a Jackson.
+He served from 1827 to 1829.

 From Dec 1827 to Mar 1829, Gale missed 95 of 233 roll call votes, which is 40.8%.
 This is much worse than the median of 16.2% among the lifetime records of representatives serving in Mar 1829.
 The chart below reports missed votes over time.

 |Dec 1827-May 1828||160||71||44.4%||90th|